KidZania Mumbai: Overview

 The Kidzania Mumbai kids park is a real lifestyle theme based games zone for kids aged 4 to 16 years.
-The park has a real city-like look with real time brand-like buildings and structures.
-The activities planned in the park engage kids in roleplaying roles and accomplishing tasks related to those roles.
+The park is designed as a miniature city with realistic buildings and structures.
+The theme park engages kids through roleplaying roles and accomplishing tasks related to those roles.
 The fun and benefit is paid in task accomplishments.

 Children can roleplay as a fireman, a radio jockey or a doctor, perform duties and get credits.
 Unique to KidZania Mumbai, children can also experience local establishments like the Bollywood Acting Academy, The Pottery Studio and the Dabbawalla service (boxed lunch delivery).
 KidZania gives children the opportunity to play adult roles by allowing them to roleplay, emulate, re-enact and participate in adult activities and experiences.

 History

 KidZania was created and developed by Mexican entrepreneur, Xavier López Ancona.
 The first KidZania opened in September 1999, in Santa Fe Shopping Mall in Mexico City, and was named La Ciudad de los Niños ("The City of the Children").
 Today, there are 24 KidZania Theme Parks operational around the world with 10 more to be launched by the end of 2020.
 KidZania has received more than 35 million guests around the world since its opening, making it one of the fastest growing global edutainment brands in the world.

 KidZania has been brought to the domestic market by ImagiNation Edutainment India, which is promoted by Bollywood star Shahrukh Khan, with 26 percent stake, and KidZ Inc of Singapore, which holds the remaining 74 percent.
 KidZ Inc. is co-owned by the Comcraft, Xander & Maxfield Management Ltd. Groups.